truenas/documentation/content/SCALECLIReference/Storage/CLIDataset.md

 `id` is the ID found in the output of the `storage dataset query` command.
 Enter the property argument using the `=` delimiter to separate property and value.
 Enter the command string then press <kbd>Enter</kbd>.
-The command returns a table with type, service, and attachments for the specified pool ID.
+The command returns a table with type, service, and attachments for the specified dataset ID.

 #### Usage
 From the CLI prompt, enter: